Cubair offers courses of training

 mountain flying and glider or banner towing.

-The LAPL is a UK only licence.
+The NPPL is a UK only licence.
 The privileges of the

-holder of an LAPL for aeroplanes are to act as pilot in
+holder of an NPPL for aeroplanes are to act as pilot in

 command of air on single-engine piston aeroplane or